The EU in the world - economy and finance

 General government finances

-The financial and economic crisis of 2008–09 resulted in considerable media exposure for government finance indicators.
-The importance of the general government sector in the economy may be measured in terms of general government revenue and expenditure in relation to GDP.
-Subtracting expenditure from revenue results in a basic measure of the government surplus/deficit (public balance), which measures government borrowing/lending for a particular year; in other words, borrowing to finance a deficit or lending made possible by a surplus.
-General government debt (often referred to as national debt or public debt) refers to the consolidated stock of debt (external obligations) at the end of the year of the government and public sector agencies.
-The external obligations are the debt or outstanding (unpaid) financial liabilities arising from past borrowing.
-Typically, these indicators are expressed in relation to GDP.
+The financial and economic crisis of 2008 and 2009 resulted in considerable media exposure for government finance indicators.
+The importance of the general government sector — in other words all levels of government, from central to the most local level — in the economy may be measured in terms of general government revenue and expenditure (which is often presented in relation to GDP).
+Subtracting expenditure from revenue results in the government surplus/deficit (public balance), providing information on government borrowing/lending for a particular year; in other words, net borrowing to finance a deficit or net lending made possible by a surplus.
+General government debt (often referred to as national debt or public debt) refers to the consolidated stock of debt at the end of the year for the general government.
+These obligations are the debt or certain outstanding (unpaid) financial liabilities arising from past borrowing.

-The average of general government revenue and expenditure in relation to GDP peaked among the G20 members in 2013 at 46.9 % in the EU-28 (in the euro area it was higher still, at 48.0 %), followed by 43.0 % in Canada and 42.1 % in Saudi Arabia.
-The lowest ratio was in Indonesia (19.0 %).
-Note that the data for Mexico, Saudi Arabia and South Korea relate only to the expenditure and revenue of central government as opposed to all levels of public administration (general government).
+The sum of general government revenue and expenditure in relation to GDP peaked among the G20 members in 2016 at 91.05 % in the EU-28 (in the euro area it was higher still, at 93.7 %), followed by 79.8 % in Canada and 77.2 % in Argentina.
+The lowest sum of these ratios was in Indonesia (31.2 % of GDP).
+Note that the data for Mexico, Saudi Arabia and South Korea relate only to the expenditure and revenue of some parts of general government as opposed to all levels.

 Foreign direct investment